Citizenship and Civic Integration Resources for Local Governments

 Local communities play an important role in welcoming and assisting immigrants.
 USCIS has developed a list of resources for municipal governments interested in supporting citizenship and preventing immigration scams.
-Below are ways we can work together to help strengthen civic integration efforts in your community through proactive citizenship awareness, education, and outreach activities.
+Below are ways we can work together to strengthen civic integration efforts in your community.

 Add a widget to your website to easily link to USCIS naturalization information and resources.
 The USCIS widgets are small online applications in English and Spanish that can be embedded on social media sites, blogs, or other web pages to direct users to USCIS web content.

 Download a start-up guide (PDF, 753 KB) for establishing ESL, civics, and citizenship education programs.
-This practical guide provides an overview and recommendations on designing and implementing English as a Second Language (ESL) and civics/citizenship classes for immigrants along with lesson plans and teaching strategies for novice and seasoned ESL instructors.
-You can find it in the Teachers section of this site.
+This practical guide provides an overview and detailed recommendations for designing and implementing English as a second language (ESL) and civics/citizenship classes for adult immigrants.
+It also includes lesson plans and teaching strategies for beginning and seasoned ESL instructors.

 Engage volunteers in adult citizenship education classrooms with a series of training modules developed by USCIS.
 These training modules are designed to equip adult citizenship education volunteers in government or community programs with a basic understanding of adult second language acquisition and the naturalization process, including the interview and test.
-After reviewing the modules, volunteers can use this information to help prepare learners for the naturalization process.
+After reviewing the modules, volunteers will be able to use this information and additional USCIS resources to prepare learners for the naturalization process.

-Public schools, local public education agencies, and state and local governments can apply for federal funding under the Citizenship and Integration Grant Program as long as they have demonstrated experience in providing citizenship education and/or naturalization preparation services to permanent residents.
+- Apply for federal funding under the Citizenship and Assimilation Grant Program.
+Public schools, local public education agencies, and state and local governments can apply for a competitive grant oportunity as long as they have demonstrated experience providing citizenship education and/or naturalization preparation services to permanent residents.
 Future funding opportunities are dependent upon congressional action.

-Visit the Welcome to the United States web page to find our orientation guide, Welcome to the United States: A Guide for New Immigrants, is available in 14 languages.
+Visit the Welcome to the United States web page to find our orientation guide, Welcome to the United States: A Guide for New Immigrants.
 This guide contains practical information to help immigrants settle into everyday life in the United States, as well as basic civics information that introduces new immigrants to the U.S. system of government.
 We offer the guide in 14 languages online or you may purchase it in English, Spanish, and Chinese through the U.S. Government Bookstore.